-It is relatively easy for snorkelers to spot rays.
-The reef manta ray, which lives in all tropical seas of the world, is common in the Maldives reef drop-offs, in the Tuamotu Islands passes, or on some specific spots in Big Island and Indonesia.
+It is relatively easy for snorkelers to spot rays due to their significant size.
+One of the largest is the reef manta ray (Mobula alfredi), which lives in all tropical seas of the world.
+This species is common in the Maldives near reef drop-offs, in the Tuamotu Islands passes, or on some specific spots in Big Island and Indonesia.

-In Tahiti and Moorea, the pink whipray is common in the lagoons.
-Finally, recognizable by its colorful pattern, the bluespotted ribbontail ray is common at reefs in the Red Sea, Southeast Asia, and the Great Barrier Reef.
+Of the other stingrays, the pink whipray (Pateobatis fai) is common in the lagoons of Tahiti and Moorea and finally, recognizable by its colorful pattern, the bluespotted ribbontail ray (Taeniura lymma) is common on reefs in the Red Sea, Southeast Asia, and the Great Barrier Reef.

 Reef manta ray